fleetdm/fleet/articles/fleetctl.md

 ### Upgrading fleetctl

-If you previously used npm to install fleetctl, fleetctl will update itself the next time you run it.
+If you used npm to install fleetctl, fleetctl will update itself the next time you run it.

 You can also install the latest version of the binary from [GitHub](https://github.com/fleetdm/fleet/releases).